zwbetz-gh/zwbetz/content/blog/beef-jerky-recipe/index.md

 1. Cut beef into thin strips
 1. Mix everything together and let marinate for a few hours.
 Quantities were intentionally not specified.
 My unpopular opinion is that each batch of jerky should be different
-1. Place in dehydrator.
+1. Place in the dehydrator.
 The pieces can lightly touch but should not stack.
 Let it ride for 6 hours or more

 ## Notes